-© 2015 Australian Wool Innovation Ltd. All rights reserved.
-Australian Wool Innovation Ltd gratefully acknowledges the funds provided by the Australian government to support research, development and marketing of Australian wool.
+© 2020 Australian Wool Innovation Ltd. All rights reserved.

+Australian Wool Innovation Ltd gratefully acknowledges the funds provided by the Australian government to support research, development and marketing of Australian wool and the contributions made through the South Australian Sheep Industry Fund to this guide.